Pol Espargaró: GasGas Factory Racing Tech3 (2023)

-Red Bull KTM Tech3 (2025)
+Red Bull KTM Tech3 (2025–)

 Espargaró was signed as a test and reserve rider for the Red Bull KTM Tech3 team in 2025.
 He deputised for Maverick Viñales, who sustained a shoulder injury in the German round, at the Czech Grand Prix, where he finished 9th in both the sprint and main race, and also raced in Hungary.
+He deputised for Viñales again for the Australian and Malaysian Grand Prix.

-Espargaró deputised for Viñales for the Australian and Malaysian Grand Prix.
+Espargaró replaced Viñales again in for the British, Aragon, San Marino Grand Prix and Austrian Grand Prix.